willxxy/any-cuda/README.md

 `chmod +x install_cuda.sh`

 This should work for most cases (I have tried it many times and always works).
 If there are any exceptions please don't hesitate to submit an issue!

+# Known Issues

+1. There has been some issues where the script does not fully work.
+In this case we recommend doing each command separately, i.e., wget the run file, bash run the downloaded file and exporting manually.